 If you are self-employed, then you automatically have the option of whether to pay into the public health system (gesetzliche Krankenversicherung) or whether to opt-out and take a private health insurance policy (Private Krankenversicherung).

 Employees don’t automatically have this choice: It depends on how much you earn.
 In 2017, as an employee, you have to earn over €57,600 gross per annum to have the choice.
 Anyone earning below this threshold is automatically obliged to go with public insurance.

-For employees, you will have to advise your employer during the first month on the job which health insurance you have taken, and produce a letter from your provider confirming your monthly bill.
+For employees, you will have to advise your employer during the first month on the job which health insurance you have taken (many expats go with the popular ones – Techniker Krankenkasse, Barmer, AOK, or DAK) and produce a letter from your provider confirming your monthly bill.
 This is because regardless of which option you take, your employer is obliged to pay a contribution towards your healthcare costs and therefore need to know how much to deduct, or contribute to, your first payslip.

 Choosing Public Insurance

 There are many gesetzliche Krankenkassen, each one with their own specific advantages or disadvantages depending on what an individual is specifically looking for.
-Do your homework and use a comparison website such as Check 24.
+As mentioned above, there are a few that are quite expat-friendly:

 Going private means that the cost of the policy is determined by a number of factors pertaining to how risky you are perceived to be to insure.
 It could be considerably cheaper or more expensive than public insurance, depending on your individual circumstances.

 Choosing Private Insurance